What Does an Applied Scientist Do? 2024 Career Guide

 Applied science and AI

-Applied science uses artificial intelligence, or AI, to support the different machine learning processes to create real-world solutions and practical applications.
+Applied science uses artificial intelligence, or AI, to support different machine learning processes to create real-world solutions and practical applications.
 It helps process data across multiple types of applied science and helps scientists innovate in cutting-edge and novel ways, such as mapping poverty levels or developing technologies never seen before.
 AI helps make sense of large data sets and creates accelerated research processes.

 Applied scientist salary and job outlook